WeiChienHsu/CS261/week5/README.md

     /\   / \
    12 14 11 13

-2 3 4 9 10 7 8 12 14 11 13
+2 3 5 9 10 7 8 12 14 11 13
 ```

 In particular, the smallest element is always at the root.
 Although we will continue to think of the heap as a tree, we will make use of the fact that a complete binary tree can be very efficiently represented as an array.

 To root of the tree will be stored as the first element in the array.
 The children of node i are found at positions 2i+1 and 2i+2, the parent at (i-1)/2.
 You should examine the tree above, and verify that the transformation given will always lead you to the children of any node.
 To reverse the process, to move from a node back to the parent, simply subtract 1 and divide by 2.
-You should also verify that this process works as you would expect.

-### Insertion in the Heap (to implement the Priority Queue)
+## Insertion in the Heap  -  Percolated up into position

 To insert a new value into a heap the value is first added to the end.
 Adding an element to the end preserves the complete binary tree property, but not the heap ordering.
 To fix the ordering, the new value is percolated up into position.

 It is compared to its parent node.
 If smaller, the node and the parent are exchanged.
 This continues until the root is reached, or the new value finds its correct position.
 Because this process follows a path in a complete binary tree, it is O(log n).

 - Insert 4

 ```
              2
          /       \
         3          5
       /  \        / \
      9   10      7   8
     /\   / \    /
    12 14 11 13 4

 Switch 4 and 7

              2
          /       \
         3          5
       /  \        / \
      9   10      4   8
     /\   / \    /
    12 14 11 13 7

 Switch 4 and 5

              2
          /       \
         3          4
       /  \        / \
      9   10      5   8
     /\   / \    /
    12 14 11 13 7

 ```

 ### Removal in the Heap (to implement the Priority Queue)

 When the root node is removed it leaves a “hole.”

 Filling this hole with the last element in the heap restores the complete binary tree property, but not the heap order property.
 To restore the heap order the new value must percolate down into position.

 To percolate down a node is compared to its children.
 If there are no children, the process halts.

 Otherwise, the value of the node is compared to the value of the smallest child.

 If the node is larger, it is swapped with the smallest child, and the process continues with the child.
 Again, the process is traversing a path from root to leaf in a complete binary tree.
 It is therefore O(log n).

 ```